WesnothRBY/picker/README.markdown

 * Conservative - maps distributed with wesnoth

 ### Eras ###
-* Dev work in progress on more awesome MP era
 * No mirror era ported to work with MP campaigns